My shrubs are covered in ash. When this is over should I take a hose and spray them off?

 Don't use a leaf blower or a household vacuum to remove the ash.
 This will only create a cloud of ash that is dangerous for you and your neighbors to breathe.
 Instead, gently sweep to move the ash off surfaces or use a gentle low-pressure stream of water.

 Don't wash the ash down the storm drain.
-Instead direct the rinse water into low traffic grassy or ornamental areas (away from your fruit & veggie garden) which will act as a natural filter.
+Instead direct the rinse water into low traffic grassy or ornamental areas (away from your fruit and veggie garden) which will act as a natural filter.
 Large amounts of ash can be gently swept into a pile, bagged in plastic sacks, sealed, and thrown away.

 Again, protect your lungs and take care to avoid creating airborne particles.
 Carefully misting with water before sweeping will help.